 Goa Rangko Cave – What To Expect

-Goa Rangko is a limestone cave that only gets hit by sunlight once a day (more on that in a minute), and when it’s lit up, the pool has a very nice blue color.
+The Goa Rangko cave (also known as Gua Rangko) is a limestone cave that only gets hit by sunlight once a day (I’ll explain more about that in a bit), and when it’s lit up, the pool has a very nice blue color.

 You can swim in the pool, and it’s extra easy to float because of minerals in the water.
 You can even spot some small fish swimming in it.